Home Blog Data Transfer Impact Assessment: Requirements for International Data Transfers

 Step 4: Supplementary measures implementation

-Deploy technical, contractual, and organizational safeguards to mitigate identified risks.
-The effectiveness of these measures depends on the specific risks and transfer circumstances.
+Deploy technical, contractual, and organizational safeguards to mitigate risks identified in the assessment.
+The effectiveness of these measures depends on the specific risks and transfer circumstances, and must be evaluated on a case-by-case basis.

-Technical measures might include encryption, pseudonymization, or data minimization.
-Contractual measures could involve enhanced notification requirements or government access challenge clauses.
+Technical measures might include supplementary technical safeguards such as encryption, pseudonymization, or data minimization.
+Contractual measures could involve enhanced notification requirements, government access challenge clauses, or the use of transfer tools such as Standard Contractual Clauses (SCCs).

 Transfer mechanisms and safeguards